 1) You have the awareness, mindset, and coping skills.

 3) you are functioning in the healthy range of your personality.

-We live in a constant state of small incremental changes, but we have a tendency ignore them.
+We live in a constant state of small incremental changes, but we have a tendency to ignore them.
 Most major changes occur when we aren’t ready.
 Still, we live with the assumption that we are ready for and can handle any change.
-The right people can help us.
-Partner with people with a positive outlook on the situation.
+The right people can help us—partner with people with a positive outlook on the situation.
 Take the time to process how this new situation affects you.
 Uses processes like the Enneagram Personality profile to help you understand the mechanisms of your Ego.
 It will help you maintain emotional equilibrium.

 The things we need to cope with change are: